sanjeed5/ai-conversation-simulator/README.md

 The conversation continues until either:
 - The maximum number of messages is reached
 - The simulated user responds with "FINISHED"

+All conversations are automatically saved to the `runs` directory with timestamps for easy reference and analysis.

 ## Getting Started